maurice-daly/DriverAutomationTool/README.md

 # Driver Automation Tool

-Welcome to the new home of the **SCConfigMgr Driver Automation Tool**.
+Welcome to the new home of the **MSEndpointMgr Driver Automation Tool**.

 If you would like to donate to the development of this tool, then please use the sponsor button at the top of the page.